wp-plugins/facebook-likebox/readme.txt

 Let people share pages and content from your site back to their Facebook profile with one click, so all their friends can read them.

-Facebook likebox is important part of social optimization, that's why a lot of people use Facebook like box on their websites.
+Facebook Likebox is important part of social optimization, that's why a lot of people use Facebook like box on their websites.

 = Features =